hellonewman/ckan-dash/README.md

 # ckan-dash
-Dashboard to view when datasets have last been updated.
+Dashboard to view when datasets have last been updated on your deployment of the open data portal CKAN.

 _Author: Geoffrey Arnold_